SEO ·

 How to do content pruning, step by step.

-1. Take a content inventory
+1. Take inventory of your content

-Ideally, before pruning content, you’ll conduct an audit to identify all existing assets and any relevant details.
 Small websites can probably do this manually, but it will be tough to execute without a specialized tool if you’ve published hundreds or thousands of articles.

 You can quickly get the content list using website crawling tools like Screaming Frog.
-Another option is to use Google Analytics and Google Search Console for content inventory.
-You can also look through content management systems (CMS) like WordPress to get a list of your pages.
+Another option is to use Google Analytics and Google Search Console for exporting and manually building your content inventory list.

 • URL